Soona raises $10.2M to make remote photo and video shoots easy – TechCrunch

 Giorgi also noted that Soona continues to employ its “candor clause” requiring investors to disclose whether they’ve ever faced complaints of sexual harassment or discrimination.
 In fact, the clause has been expanded to cover complaints around racism, ableism or anti-LGBTQ discrimination.

 “In some ways it’s a gate that prevents bad actors from being involved […] but it really drives a deeper connection with the investor and the founder,” Giorgi said.
-“We can have conversation about our values and how we see the world.
+“We can have conversations about our values and how we see the world.
 We get to have a conversation about equality and justice at at time when we’re talking a lot about equity and the cap table.”